chadmadna/loan-service/README.md

 - Download Go deps and other dependencies `make dep` and `make setup`
 - Fill in `.env` by copying from defaults `env.sample`
 - Register additional users (borrowers and investors) `make register-user`
-- Build Go app with `make build` before running via Docker
+- Run in dev mode on Docker with hot reload `make run-dev`
 - Run service as multi-container with docker-compose.yml `make run`
-- Seed database with initial data (users, roles, loan products, loans) `make seed-db`
+- Seed database with initial data once database is up `make seed-db`
 - App runs on `localhost:8080` by default, with Postgres in `localhost:5432`

 ## Definition